What you need to know about being part of the Taking Part survey.

 Taking Part aims to find out how people spend their time and their views on the leisure activities and facilities available to them.
 It also helps with understanding people’s lifestyle choices and the reasons why they do and don’t participate in activities like:

 - visits to museums, galleries and heritage sites

 - arts events and activities

 Being chosen for interview

 Addresses are randomly selected from the Post Office’s list of addresses in England, so that the results reflect the experiences and views of the whole population.
-This may be the first time you have been chosen to take part in the survey, or you may have taken part at some point in the past.
-Either way, you will receive an introductory Taking Part letter and a Taking Part leaflet by post.
+If your address is selected you will receive an introductory Taking Part letter and a Taking Part leaflet by post.

 A few days after these have been sent, an interviewer will call at your address.
 If it is an inconvenient time they can arrange with you to return another time.

 Everyone’s views and experiences are valuable to Taking Part, even if you do not participate in any activities or you do not think that your views are relevant.
 If you don’t participate in any activities, we are keen to know the reasons why not, such as cost, lack of access or interest.

 A professional interviewer will come and conduct the survey in your home.
 The interviewer will select who to interview on the doorstep.
 If there is more than one person in your household aged 16 or over, the interviewer will randomly select one person from those available and will only interview them.
 If the randomly selected person is aged 16 or 17 and still living with parent(s) or guardian(s), consent will be required.

 The interviewer is able to enter your answers to the survey questions straight onto a laptop.
 The interview should take around 45 minutes, depending on the answers given.